37cut/37cut.github.io/files/osu/readme.md

 5. harbingo is shit.
 I never thought people nowadays are so fucking aggressive.

-6. and the chinese player of osu-lazer nowadays ( late 2024 ).
+6. and some of the chinese player of osu-lazer who joined after 2024-25.
 OMG RX fccccc, FUCK YOU relax fc so you are proud huh?

 ## robeats/4k :: 4/5
 roblox/robeats is probably the first pc rhythm game I've ever play.<br>